ceo777/diesel-attack-ton-nft/README.md

 https://dieselattack.com

 Diesel Attack is a hardcore 2D-platformer with web3 economy based on utility NFTs and SBTs on [TON blockchain](https://ton.org).
+Desktop web version for now, mobile apps are coming soon.